Legislative Tracker

 Senate companion resolution to H.Res.
 564. Calls for the return of all abducted Ukrainian children before the U.S. endorses or facilitates any peace agreement with Russia.
 Affirms that child deportations constitute a war crime under international law.

-Why it matters: The Senate companion to H.Res.
+Why It Matters: The Senate companion to H.Res.
 564 with 28 cosponsors, this resolution ensures both chambers of Congress are unified in demanding the return of abducted Ukrainian children before any peace deal is finalized.

 Progress